MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements:

-1. **Silent mode** *(the default behavior)*, which automatically downloads available updates, and applies them the next time the app restarts (e.g. the OS or end user killed it, or the device was restarted).
+1. **Silent mode** *(the default behavior)*, which automatically downloads available updates, and applies them the next time the app restarts (for example the OS or end user killed it, or the device was restarted).
 This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.

 2. **Active mode**, which when an update is available, prompts the end user for permission before downloading it, and then immediately applies the update.
 If an update was released using the `mandatory` flag, the end user would still be notified about the update, but they wouldn't have the choice to ignore it.